 As the College regulates the practice of multiple health-care professions across what is now commonly referred to as British Columbia, we acknowledge and honour all First Nations territories across these lands.
-We recognize that the public we serve includes more than 200 distinct First Nations and 39 Métis Chartered Communities.

 We are conscious of the privilege we hold that allows us to carry out our important work on these territories, where the First Peoples have maintained a special relationship with the lands and waters for thousands of years - since time immemorial - and where this relationship continues today.